-Guinness Bread is a wonderful treat any time of year, but with St. Patrick’s Day coming up it is all the more enticing.
+Guinness Bread is a wonderful treat any time of year, but with St. Patrick's Day coming up it is all the more enticing.
 This easy beer bread recipe is perfect to make for breakfast or brunch, and goes very well with stews and baked beans too (like brown bread).
-No worries, the alcohol cooks off in baking, so the kids can enjoy some of the Guinness Bread as well.
+No worries, the alcohol cooks off in baking, so the kids can enjoy some of the Irish Guinness Bread as well.

-Making Guinness Bread
+Making Guinness Beer Bread

 Ingredients for Irish Beer Bread